‘The Good Work Plan’ Changes – What You NEED To Know.

-At present, the test for whether someone is an employee or worker or self-employed is focused around control, i.e. whether that person is told what hours to work, when to attend, what they should wear and the work they should do.
-There is also another test as to whether that person can send a substitute to perform their tasks if they are unable to.
+At present, the test for whether someone is an employee worker or self-employed is focused around control, i.e. whether that person is told what hours to work, when to attend, what they should wear and the work they should do.
+There is another test as to whether that person can send a substitute to perform their tasks if they are unable to.
 The Good Work Plan highlights that this test is rarely used and that more emphasis should be placed on control.

 Modernising the Employment Tribunal System

-There are also plans to increase the number of additional penalties from £5,000 to £20,000 and for additional sanctions where employers are guilty of the same breaches.
+There are plans to increase the number of additional penalties from £5,000 to £20,000 and for additional sanctions where employers are guilty of the same breaches.

 The use of Umbrella Companies can sometimes cause uncertainty as to who the employer actually is.
 The Good Work Plan proposes to extend the remit of the Employment Standard Agency to cover umbrella companies and the ability to impose sanctions where appropriate.